 One of the busiest airports in Saudi Arabia with passenger and cargo flights.
 The airport is hub for Saudia and flynas.

-Airlines that fly from and to King Abdulaziz International Airport include Aegean, Air Algerie, British Airways, Ethiopian Airlines, Egypt Air, Flydubai, Garuda Indonesia and Turkish Airlines.
+Airlines that fly from and to King Abdulaziz International Airport include Aegean, Air Algerie, British Airways, Ethiopian Airlines, Egypt Air, Flydubai, Garuda Indonesia, Royal Falcon and Turkish Airlines.

 Buy Discounted flynas Tickets at Alternative Airlines

 flynas launches 3 direct flights to Georgia, Austria, Azerbaijan and Greece

 The 3 weekly flights to each destination from Riyadh, Jeddah and Dammam start June 8

 flynas, the national low-cost carrier airline of Saudi Arabia, announced the launch of direct flights to Tbilisi in Georgia, Vienna in Austria, Baku in Azerbaijan and Athens in Greece.
 This step is a part of flynas’ expansion strategy for the year 2018, which aims to reach as many destinations as possible.

 Flights to these destinations will be launched on the June 8, 2018, with 3 flights weekly to each destination, and is available for booking through all flynas booking platforms, including sales agents, flynas website www.flynas.com, mobile application or by calling the flynas 247 call centre on 920001234.

 Bandar Al-Mohanna, CEO of flynas, said the new flights will be launched from Riyadh, Jeddah and Dammam during the fourth week of Ramadan, in order to meet the growing demand for the favorite summer destinations of flynas customers .
 He confirmed flynas’ eagerness to constantly develop the low-cost airline experience and increase its services.